A short hike with a long view

 On the climb up through the ravine please stay on the rocks to limit soil erosion.
 You may want to stop at the lookout partway up to enjoy a glimpse of Lake Champlain.
 As you continue climbing, keep an eye out for porcupines that sometimes den in the rock crevices.

-Leaving the top of the ravine, the trail takes you through pockets where vernal pools form in the spring.
+As you leave the top of the ravine, the trail takes you through pockets where vernal pools form in the spring.
 These pools dry up later in the season, but they are essential breeding grounds for frogs and salamanders.

-Near the top, the trail winds around the summit, allowing views of the Champlain Valley and its patchwork of farm and forest.
+Near the top, the trail winds around the summit, providing views of the Champlain Valley and its patchwork of farm and forest.
 The trail ends on a rocky summit with vistas of Vermont, Lake Champlain and the Adirondack Mountains.
 The summit is also a good place to view migrating raptors as they fly through the Champlain Valley in spring and early fall.